In the very beginning of 2013, I published a couple of goals for my website:

-In 2013 I also had the chance to have an expert from the mountain biking world to write a couple of posts.
-It was Cecilia Potts, who is a former Junior Cross Country World Champion.
+In 2013 I also had the chance to have an expert from the mountain biking world write a couple of posts.
+It was Cecilia Potts, a former Junior Cross Country World Champion.
 She wrote a couple of posts sharing some of her best training tips that you can implement to increase your performance (both road and MTB):

 and a few intervals to boost aerobic performance:

 So I missed 3 out of 3 primary goals for my website this season.

 Nevertheless, it has been a pleasure to see how many people I have helped with my articles, email updates, and e-books.

 A couple of days ago, I received an email from Lars H, Dallas, Texas: